 Natural short sleepers do not restrict the number of hours they sleep on purpose.
 Scientists believe that genetic variation allows natural short sleepers to function well with less sleep than normal.

-Natural short sleepers are different from people who chronically do not get enough sleep because of work or family demands, or those who have medical conditions that disrupt sleep.
+Natural short sleepers are different from people who chronically do not get enough sleep because of work or family demands, or those who have medical or mental health conditions that disrupt sleep.

 Natural short sleepers are not overly tired or sleepy during the day.